Quotients, pure existential completions and arithmetic universes: Regular and Exact completions of elementary pure existential doctrines

 The universal properties of the regular completion of a doctrine are studied in~\cite[Thm.
 3.3]{TECH}.
-We recall here the main result: \begin{theorem}[regular completion of an elementary pure existential doctrine \cite{TECH}].
-Let $\doctrine{\mC}{P}$ be an elementary and pure existential doctrine.
+We recall here the main result: \begin{theorem} Let $\doctrine{\mC}{P}$ be an elementary and pure existential doctrine.
 Then the category $\regdoctrine{P}$ is regular, and the assignment $P\mapsto \regdoctrine{P}$ extends to a 2-functor

-which is left biadjoint to the inclusion of the 2-category $\Reg$ of regular categories in the 2-category $\EED$ of elementary and pure existential doctrines. \end{theorem}
+which is a left biadjoint to the inclusion of the 2-category $\Reg$ of regular categories in the 2-category $\EED$ of elementary and pure existential doctrines given by the assignment $\mC\mapsto \Sub_{\mC}$. \end{theorem}